Weasel Solar Farm

 A vision for a more sustainable future

-The Downie family from Dungrove and the Bowden family from Weasel Plains are working in partnership with Andrew Clark from Alternate Path to develop the Weasel Solar Farm, a solar project with potential capacity up to 250 MW located 9 kilometres north of Bothwell.
+The Downie family from Dungrove and the Bowden family from Weasel Plains are working in partnership with Alternate Path and Gamuda Australia to deliver the Weasel Solar Farm, a solar project with potential capacity up to 250 MW located 9 kilometres north of Bothwell.

 Together, this partnership brings two decades of experience in renewable energy development, including the successful Cattle Hill Wind Farm, located on the eastern shore of Lake Echo.